I write a lot of letters – please contact me at least a month in advance for letter requests.

 Part 2: I've Agreed to Write you a Letter

 Once I've agreed to write you a letter, please send me whichever of the items below applies.
-(If you didn't have to go through the previous phase, please let me tell me what you're applying for!)
+(If you didn't have to go through the previous phase, please let me know what you're applying for!)

 - If there is more than a single letter needed, create a shared google spreadsheet (shared with <myfirstnamemylastname>@gmail.com).
 The spreadsheet should include the following for each letter you need: